 The Old Testament testifies that God gives His power to the weak: “He gives strength to the weary and increases the power of the weak” (Isaiah 40:29).
 Psalm 68:35 says: “You, God, are awesome in your sanctuary; the God of Israel gives power and strength to his people.
 Praise be to God!”

 “By his divine power, God has given us everything we need for living a godly life.
-We have received all of this by coming to know him, the one who called us to himself by means of his marvelous glory and excellence” (2 Peter 1:3 also 2 Corinthians 4:16)
+We have received all of this by coming to know him, the one who called us to himself by means of his marvelous glory and excellence” (2 Peter 1:3).
+“Therefore we do not lose heart.
+Even though our outward man is perishing, yet the inward man is being renewed day by day” (2 Corinthians 4:16).